ETdoFresh/app-web-builder/backend/README.md

 Notes
-- The server loads env from `backend/.env` explicitly, so it works regardless of the working directory or the Docker context.
+- The server loads env from the repo root `.env` first, then `backend/.env` if present (for backwards compatibility).
 - If connecting to a managed Postgres that enforces TLS, set `PGSSL=true` in `.env`.